We Are Singaporeans

 We Are Singaporeans is a game show that aired on Singaporean English language channel Mediacorp Channel 5 about everything and anything Singapore from history to culture to trivia.
-Hosted by Hossan Leong and Najip Ali (Season 4), contestants will get the chance to walk away with up to $20,000 every week.
+Hosted by Hossan Leong, contestants will get the chance to walk away with up to $20,000 every week.
 The show, which will run for 15 weeks, will feature guest appearances by local celebrities and icons who will ask contestants questions relating to a particular topic.

 The game show title was derived from a segment of the series The Noose, which became a recurring joke.
 The Noose later parodied the idea through a satirical sketch in which The Noose company sues Mediacorp for "stealing" the idea from them and even hires "Sudah Anandas" (parody for Subhas Anandan) to fight their case in court.

 A Malay version called "Kita Orang Singapura" with similar rules hosted by Najip Ali (who later hosted the English version on Season 4) debuted on 6 Jan 2014 and will end on 31 March 2014.
 There is also a Tamil version known as "Savaal Singapore".
 A fifth season is announced on 13 September 2020 with casting for auditions open until 16 October.
 The fifth season will premiere on 4 January 2021, with Leong returning to host the program.
 The season finale aired on 12 April 2021.

 At the end of season 5, a total of 73 episodes have aired on Channel 5.